Insights from Google’s John Mueller: Key Lessons for SEOs

 John Mueller says you can ignore spammy backlinks

-• If you weren’t buying links, don’t disavow.
+• If you weren’t buying links, don’t disavow them.

-Google historically has not been a fan of folks using the disavow file.
-They even doubled down on it recently, so avoid doing it because it tends to do more harm than good anyway.
+Google historically has not been a fan of the disavow file.
+The search giant even doubled down on this recently, so avoid using it because it tends to do more harm than good.

 John Mueller says if you weren't buying links, don't disavow